| Title: | Import, Assemble, and Deduplicate Bibliographic Datasets |

 What format are ris tags in?
 Defaults to |

-Imports common bibliographic reference formats (i.e. .bib, .ris, or .txt).
+Import common bibliographic reference formats such as .bib, .ris, or

 filename |